devopsdays-kc/devopsdayskc-docs/docs/team-admin/organizer_levels.md

 # Organizer Levels

-This outlines the different levels that someone could be involved with DevOpsDays KC 2024.
+This outlines the different levels that someone could be involved with DevOpsDays KC.

 ## Active

 An Active member would put in best effort to attend meetings (at least one per month) and check in on Slack regularly (at least once per week).
-An Active member has voting rights on proposals.
-Proposals should be made on things that cost over $XXX and materially impact attendee experience.
+An Active member has voting rights on proposals, and agree to adhere to the **[Organizer Agreement](./organizer_agreement.md)** and **[Operating Procedures](./operating_procedures.md)**.

-There are two ways an Active member is classified:
+There are three ways in which an Active member is defined:

-### Sub-Group Lead (Active member)
+### Squad leader (Active member)

-A sub-group lead should be responsible for all things related to that sub-group.
-They do not have to DO everything related to that sub-group, but they should be informed.
+A Squad leader should be responsible for all things related to that squad.
+They do not have to DO everything related to that squad, but they should be informed.

+### Squad member (Active member)

+A Squad member is a member of at least one squad, and is responsible for being actively involved in the tasks assigned to that squad.

 ### Specialist (Active member)